 Implementers are strongly advised to provide support to the user in the task of finding matching documents when a discrepancy has occurred.
-This standard therefore forsees the that ‘potential match(es)’ should be proposed when a ‘Match’ according to the algorithms defined in ‘Suggested Match Acceptance/Refusal’ Processing and ‘Trade Data’ and Broker ‘Match’ Processing cannot be established by the process.
+This standard therefore foresees the that ‘potential match(es)’ should be proposed when a ‘Match’ according to the algorithms defined in ‘Suggested Match Acceptance/Refusal’ Processing and ‘Trade Data’ and Broker ‘Match’ Processing cannot be established by the process.

 The for a ‘potential match’ to exist between two documents the following key fields must match exactly (as described above) but other key fields need not match precisely.